TREASURIES-Yields lower as China data renews global economy concerns

 By Davide Barbuscia

-NEW YORK, Aug 15 (Reuters) - U.S. Treasury yields were slightly lower on Monday as weak economic data from China renewed concerns over the health of the global economy, while the market continued to assess to what extent a slowdown in inflation could impact the U.S. Federal Reserve's monetary tightening policies.
+NEW YORK, Aug 15 (Reuters) - U.S. Treasury yields fell slightly on Monday as weak economic data from China renewed concerns over the health of the global economy, while the market continued to assess how much an inflation slowdown could affect U.S. Federal Reserve monetary tightening policies.

-In a surprise move, China's central bank cut key lending rates on Monday to revive demand as data showed the economy slowed in July, with factory and retail activity impacted by Beijing's zero-COVID policy and a property crisis.
+In a surprise move, China's central bank cut key lending rates on Monday to revive demand as key economic indicators slowed in July, with factory and retail activity impacted by Beijing's zero-COVID policy and a property crisis.

 "China is the second biggest economy so if there's a material slowdown there and China feels like it has to cut rates, that says something about the strength of the global economy," said Steven Abrahams, senior managing director at Amherst Pierpont Securities.